webrecorder/browsertrix-crawler/README.md

-      --version                             Show version number        [boolean] -u, --url                                 The URL to start crawling from [string] --urlFileList,							A .txt file with each url to be archived seperated by a new line.
-If     --urlfilelist, 						   this is set the --url flag will be ignored.
+      --version                             Show version number        [boolean] -u, --url                                 The URL to start crawling from [string]
-   --urlFILELIST     						[.txt file]

-  -w, --workers                             The number of workers to run in
-                                            parallel       [number] [default: 1]
+      --urlFile, --urlfile, --url-file,     If set, read a list of urls from the --url-list                            passed file INSTEAD of the url from the --url flag.             [string] -w, --workers                             The number of workers to run in parallel       [number] [default: 1]
       --newContext                          The context for each new capture,